Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 ./setup_aorc_conda_env_cuahsi_jh.sh

-- delete_aorc_conda_env_cuahsi_jh,sh (This script can be run to delete the conda env 'aorc' in CUAHSI JupyterHub)
+- delete_aorc_conda_env_cuahsi_jh.sh (This script can be run to delete the conda env 'aorc' in CUAHSI JupyterHub)

-- delete_aorc_conda_env_cybergis_jh,sh (This script can be run to delete the conda env 'aorc' in CyberGIS Jupyter for Water)
+- delete_aorc_conda_env_cybergis_jh.sh (This script can be run to delete the conda env 'aorc' in CyberGIS Jupyter for Water)

 - requirements-2i2c.txt (This file is used in the above script that creates the aorc conda env in 2i2c to pip install most of the python modules needed for AORC notebooks.
+The reason for using 'pip install' in case of 2i2c to install majority of python modules for the new conda environment is that 2i2c gives error 'no space left on device' if the modules are installed using 'conda'.)

-- delete_aorc_conda_env_2i2c_jh,sh (This script can be run to delete the conda env 'aorc' in 2i2c JupyterHub)
+- delete_aorc_conda_env_2i2c_jh.sh (This script can be run to delete the conda env 'aorc' in 2i2c JupyterHub)

 - sample_commands_to_create_conda_env_jh.md (This file contains example commands to create a new conda environment - without using a bash script)